igorw/weblog/_posts/2012-12-12-sexpr-eval.md

 would like to start exploring a more advanced space now: Treating s-expressions as code and evaluating them.

-In many LISP implementations this is done by two functions: *eval* and *apply*.
+In many Lisp implementations this is done by two functions: *eval* and *apply*.
 Eval takes an expression and an environment and will evaluate that expression in the context of the env.
 Apply applies a function, which means evaluating the body of the function against a set of arguments.
 The arguments